Airborne-Pollutant-Pathfinder/APP-logic/README.md

 # Airborne Pollutant Pathfinder (APP)

 This backend is responsible for providing the API for the Airborne Pollutant Pathfinder (APP) project.
 It uses GraphQL, Spring Boot, Google Directions API, and GraphHopper.
-The frontend can be found [here](https://github.com/Airborne-Pollutant-Pathfinder/APP-interface).
+The front-end can be found [here](https://github.com/Airborne-Pollutant-Pathfinder/APP-interface).

 The project aims to create an Android application called Airborne Pollutant Pathfinder (APP), which will enable users to navigate from point A to point B while considering their allergies and pollen count in different locations.
 The backend